 Strategies Continue to support New K-6 curriculum implementation Increase emphasis on financial literacy and career planning.
 Review the extent to which the new/current provincial curriculum includes instruction focused on career and financial health education.
 Continue use of Junior Achievement (Junior high) and Junior ATB Financial Literacy (grades 5-6).
-Measures and Evidence Provincial Measures: Provincial Achievement Tests (Grade 6) Literacy and Numeracy Assessments as directed by Alberta Education Local Measures Pre-testing for enrichment and remediation Report Card results and comments LeNs, CC3 Reading Assessments Cat4 Assessments ReadTheory Assessment Writing Assessments
+Increase school counsellor role to include career counselling as we work toward High School Planning Measures and Evidence Provincial Measures: Provincial Achievement Tests (Grade 6 and 9) Literacy and Numeracy Assessments as directed by Alberta Education Local Measures Pre-testing for enrichment and remediation Report Card results and comments LeNs, CC3 Reading Assessments Cat4 Assessments IXL Assessment Writing Assessments

-Charter Goals and Outcomes I 1: Student learning is Improved Outcome Two: Students will become creative risk takers academically.
-I 3: Students' Emotional Needs Are Supported Outcome 1: Students will develop independence, self-direction and self-discipline in learning.
+Charter Goals and Outcomes Goal 1: Student learning is Improved Outcome Two: Students will become creative risk takers academically.
+Goal 3: Students' Emotional Needs Are Supported Outcome 1: Students will develop independence, self-direction and self-discipline in learning.
 Strategies Continue to inservice staff on a variety of sound pedagogical approaches to ensure they support the development of student competencies as they teach towards the curricular outcomes.
 Visible Thinking Routines Learning for Transfer Project Based Learning/Inquiry/Creative Problem Solving Cooperative Learning Improve Independent Studies (I.S.)
 Independent Learning Models have been explored and teachers are implementing new ways to increase engagement.
 These include Divisional models of inquiry learning that are developmentally appropriate.
-Kindergarten to Grade 3: Wonder Learning Grades 4-6 Discovery Learning Grades 7-9 Investigations Engagement of the school community through
+Kindergarten to Grade 3: Wonder Learning Grades 4-6 Discovery Learning

-Independent Study Fairs Individual Program Plans (IPPS) Increased communication around the IPP planning and reporting process will be provided to parents and caregivers.
-This will include strategies and tools for supporting students in their goals.
+Grades 7-9 Investigations Feedback from the Grade 9 focus group with respect to investigations led to development of a new model of Independent Study to be implemented in the 2025-2026 school year.
+Engagement of the school community through Independent Study Fairs Individual Program Plans (IPPS) Increased communication around the IPP planning and reporting process will be provided to parents and caregivers.
+This will include strategies and tools for supporting students in their goals and increased engagement for students in goal creation.
 Increased programming for creative learning Curricular and Extracurricular activities will be programmed to utilize alternative learning spaces (Makerspace, Outdoor Classroom).
 Leverage emerging technology to improve student engagement and student learning.
-Measures and Evidence Local Measures Board Surveys: In the 2023 Board Survey, Students indicated the the need for increased creativity, imagination, innovation, risk-taking, ingenuity, originality, inventiveness in their school work.
-Student Feedback
+Measures and Evidence Local Measures Board Surveys: In the 2024 Board Survey, Students indicated the need for increased creativity, imagination, innovation, risk-taking, ingenuity, originality, inventiveness in their school work.
+A focus group of Grade 9 students met with Superintendent Moghrabi to discuss student engagement strategies.